IRIS: Inverse Rendering of Indoor Scenes from Low Dynamic Range Images: Introduction

-We propose an inverse rendering method for indoor scenes with spatially varying illumination from multi-view LDR images with unknown varying exposures.
-Our method models tone mapping, i.e., the HDR-to-LDR conversion, so input LDR images can be consumed directly.
-We estimate spatially-varying HDR lighting via physically-based rendering (PBR), and optimize PBR material properties and the camera response function (CRF).
-Estimating all three jointly, however, leads to unstable optimization due to the ambiguities among lighting, albedo, and CRF.
-We design an optimization strategy that overcomes these ambiguities and enables high-quality estimation of all three.
-We compare our methods with several state-of-the-art inverse rendering methods, including those taking HDR input.
+To address these challenges, we introduce IRIS, an inverse rendering method for indoor scenes, using only multi-view LDR images.
+IRIS models tone mapping (i.e., HDR-to-LDR conversion), allowing us to work directly with LDR inputs.
+IRIS automatically identifies emitters and reconstructs spatially varying HDR lighting through physically based inverse rendering, which is crucial for faithful material estimation.
+Jointly estimating lighting, surface material, and camera response function (CRF) leads to unstable optimization due to ambiguities.
+To tackle this, we design a novel optimization strategy that effectively resolves these ambiguities, enabling high-quality estimation.
+Our core contributions are: \begin{enumerate}[topsep=0pt] \item IRIS faithfully estimates spatially-varying HDR lighting, physically-based materials, and camera response function from LDR images and outperforms several state-of-the-art inverse rendering methods.

-Our core contributions are: \begin{itemize} \item We propose a method to faithfully estimate spatially-varying HDR lighting and accurate physically-based materials from LDR input using physically-based rendering.

-\item We explicitly model LDR image formation in our (inverse) rendering pipeline, such that LDR images can be used directly, with either constant or varying exposure settings.
+\item We explicitly model LDR image formation in our (inverse) rendering pipeline so that LDR images can be used directly, broadening the accessibility of high-quality inverse rendering.

-\item Finally, we propose an optimization strategy to alternately optimize the spatially varying HDR lighting, PBR materials, and the camera response function. \end{itemize}
+\item Finally, IRIS is extensively evaluated on synthetic and real-world scenes, demonstrating diverse and realistic view synthesis, relighting, and object insertion. \end{enumerate}